leonardomagalhaes21/feup-LCOM/README.md

-# LCOM Project
+# LCOM Project - Not Cuphead

 LCOM Project for group T02-G02.
+Game ("Not Cuphead") created in C, using an adapted version of the Minix OS.
+More info in the [Report](proj/doc/Not%20Cuphead.pdf).

+## Curricular Unit

+This project was developed as part of the [Laboratório de Computadores](https://sigarra.up.pt/feup/pt/ucurr_geral.ficha_uc_view?pv_ocorrencia_id=520323) curricular unit.

 Group members: